xtrusia/ceph-charms/ceph-mon/README.md

 **NOTE**: Existing deployments using ceph-*-network configuration options will continue to function; these options are preferred over any network space binding provided if set.

-**NOTE**: The mon-hosts field is only used to migrate existing clusters to a juju managed solution and should be left blank otherwise.
+**NOTE**: The monitor-hosts field is only used to migrate existing clusters to a juju managed solution and should be left blank otherwise.

 # Contact Information